 To vote for the Ada Hutter diary, visit www.vatop10artifacts.org daily from January 15 through January 24.

-Lynchburg College owns and operates Historic Sandusky in partnership with the Historic Sandusky Foundation.
+University of Lynchburg owns and operates Historic Sandusky in partnership with the Historic Sandusky Foundation.
 The historic site serves as a learning laboratory for students interested in history and archaeology.